Skip to content

 Article workflows compose multiple APIs for different tasks:

-1. Europe PMC / PubMed for search and bibliographic metadata
+2. Europe PMC for bibliographic metadata

-2. PubTator3 for annotations
+3. PubTator3 for entity annotations

-3. NCBI ID converter + PMC OA for full-text resolution where available
+5. NCBI ID converter + PMC OA for full-text resolution where available

-This means metadata, annotations, and fulltext may have different availability for the same PMID.
+This means metadata, annotations, and full text may have different availability for the same PMID.

 OpenFDA behavior